-Because Coastal Electric Cooperative is a cooperative, owned by its members, it does not technically earn profits.
+Because Coastal Electric Cooperative is a cooperative, owned by its members, it does not earn profits.
 Instead, any revenues over and above the cost of doing business are considered “margins.”
 These margins represent an interest-free loan of operating capital by the membership to the cooperative.
 This capital allows Coastal Electric Cooperative to finance operations and – to a certain extent – construction, with the intent that this capital will be repaid to you in later years.

 Capital credits represent each member’s ownership of the cooperative.
 They are the margins credited (or allocated) to the members of the cooperative based on their purchases from the cooperative the previous year.
 These margins are used by the cooperative as capital to operate the business for a period of time.

 Capital credits should not be confused with profits, which are a return on capital.
 Retirement of capital credits is a return of member-furnished capital.
-Cooperatives exist not to make a profit but to provide electricity “at cost”.
+Cooperatives exist not to make a profit but to provide electricity “at cost.”

-The amount of capital credits you earn in a given year is based upon the amount of capital you contribute to the cooperative through payment of your monthly bills.
+The amount of capital credits you earn in a given year is based on the amount of capital you contribute to the cooperative through payment of your monthly bills.
 The more electric service you buy, the greater your capital credits account – although the percentage will remain the same.
 The sum of your monthly bills for a year is multiplied by a percentage to determine your capital credits.

 Allocated capital credits appear as an entry on the permanent financial records of the cooperative and reflect your equity or ownership in Coastal Electric Cooperative.
 When capital credits are retired, a check is issued to you and your equity in the cooperative is reduced.